vt-asaplab/FROST/README.md

 # Efficient Single-Round Obfuscation of Search and Result Patterns in Searchable Encryption

-This is our full implementation for our FROST.
+This is the full implementation for our FROST.

 **WARNING**: This is an academic proof-of-concept prototype and has not received careful code review.
 This implementation is NOT ready for production use.